uoe-agents/IGP2/README.md

 }
 ```

-The igp2.opendrive module is based on the opendriveparser module  of Althoff, et al. [1].
+The igp2.opendrive module is based on the opendriveparser module of Althoff et al. [1].
 Their original code is available here: https://gitlab.lrz.de/tum-cps/opendrive2lanelet
 The gui module is based on the inD Dataset Python Tools available at https://github.com/ika-rwth-aachen/drone-dataset-tools

 <hr />